The Disaster That’s a Long Time Coming: Understanding the “Environmentalist’s Paradox”

 In the first case, the paradox fuels skepticism and the temptation to maintain the status quo.
 In the second, it strengthens the case for preventive and prudent policies.
 The tension between these two interpretations is at the heart of public debates today.

 A central theme in recent literature concerns dependence on accumulated stocks: fossil fuels, natural capital, and legacy infrastructure.
-Contemporary prosperity is based on a growth in the consumption of these stocks that is unique in human history.
+Contemporary prosperity is based on growth in the consumption of these stocks, which is unprecedented in human history.

 The question then becomes: Is this situation sustainable in the long term?
-The paradox could be that of a modernity sustained by temporary biophysical conditions, the preservation of which would require either limiting the number of beneficiaries —which is what neo-Malthusianism suggests by calling for birth control—or to hope that human ingenuity and technological progress will allow us to prolong them—which is what technosolutionists or Cornucopians claim.
+The paradox could be that of a modernity sustained by transitory biophysical conditions, the maintenance of which would require either limiting the number of beneficiaries —which is what neo-Malthusianism suggests by calling for birth control—or to hope that human ingenuity and technological progress will make it possible to prolong them—which is what technosolutionists or Cornucopians claim.

 The term “collapse” implies a sudden and widespread breakdown.
-However, the dynamics we are observing may be more gradual, varied, and transformative rather than destructive.
+However, the dynamics observed could be more gradual, varied, and transformative rather than destructive.

-Recent scientific literature places greater emphasis on system trajectories, socio-ecological transitions, institutional adaptive capacity, and systemic risks.
+Recent scientific literature places greater emphasis on system trajectories, socio-ecological transitions, institutional adaptive capacities, and systemic risks.

-The debate has thus shifted from a simple question—“Are we going to collapse?”—or even “When are we going to collapse?”—to a more complex one: under what conditions and in what ways will ecological degradation ultimately affect human well-being, and through what mechanisms and over what timeframes?
+The debate has thus shifted from a simple question—“Are we going to collapse?”—or even “When are we going to collapse?”—to a more complex one: Under what conditions and in what forms will ecological degradation ultimately affect human well-being, and in what ways and over what time frames?

-The environmental paradox does not invalidate either scientific warnings or advances in human development.
-It calls for moving beyond the simplistic dichotomy between doomsday scenarios and technological optimism, and reminds us that the effects of environmental degradation are often delayed, unevenly distributed, and masked by the material power of industrial societies.
+The environmentalist paradox does not invalidate either scientific warnings or advances in human development.
+It calls on us to move beyond the simplistic dichotomy between doomsday scenarios and technological optimism, and reminds us that the effects of environmental degradation are often delayed, unevenly distributed, and masked by the material power of industrial societies.

-The catastrophe may be slow in coming, or it may already be here, but in forms that are less visible, more diffuse, and different from those we had imagined.
-In any case, this paradox does not resolve the ecological issue.
+The catastrophe may be a long time coming, or it may already be here, but in forms that are less visible, more diffuse, and different from those we had imagined.
+In any case, the paradox does not settle the ecological question.
 It forces us to frame it differently—and more rigorously.

 Jean-Michel Salles, Research Director in Environmental Economics, University of Montpellier; Guy Richard, Director of Collective Scientific Expertise, Foresight, and Studies at the National Institute for Research in Agriculture, Food, and the Environment (INRAE), INRAE and Michel Colombier, Scientific Director, IDDRI